zeromq/zproject/README.md

          The use_test_timeout option sets up the default timeout for test steps (further configurable at run-time as a build argument).
-         Generally unit tests should not take pathologically long, so the default of 10 minutes should commonly suffice even for distchecks.
+         Generally unit tests should not take pathologically long, so the default of 30 minutes should commonly suffice even for distchecks.
-         If your selftests are known to take a lot of time, set this option.
+         If your selftests are known to take a lot of time, perhaps due to using an occasionally overloaded Jenkins CI farm, set this option.

          A use_test_retry option allows to retry each failing test step for the specified amount of attempts; it is deemed good if the